BlocProtocol/BLOC-wiki/docs/API/rpc-api-error-conditions.md

 >Transaction is too large to fit in a block, try reducing the amount you are sending

 **Description:**
 This is caused when the transaction size (in bytes, not amount), is too large to fit into a block.
-Currently this limit is around 125k bytes, and the size of transactions is based upon how many key images you need to supply for the transaction - each key image comes from a previous transaction, and so if you have lots of small payments, your transactions will need a lot of key images to sum to the desired amount.
+The size of transactions is based upon how many key images you need to supply for the transaction - each key image comes from a previous transaction, and so if you have lots of small payments, your transactions will need a lot of key images to sum to the desired amount.

 **Solution:**
 You can either: